rootjalex/rootjalex.github.io/_pages/about.md

 Personal
 ------
 I'm an active member of MIT's [Deutsches Haus](http://dh.scripts.mit.edu/home/){:target="_blank"}, the German cultural community, an avid hiker, and amateur Spanish speaker/minor.
-I love to travel, and have been to both Israel and Spain for MIT's [MISTI](https://misti.mit.edu){:target="_blank"} program.
+I love to travel, and have been to both the Middle East and Spain for MIT's [MISTI](https://misti.mit.edu){:target="_blank"} program.

 My friends and family know me as AJ.